 This article describes the various treatment options available for Lyme disease.
 We also outline its symptoms and stages and provide tips on preventing tick bites.

 People who develop Lyme disease require antibiotics to kill the bacteria that an infected tick transmits when it bites.
-The CDC indicate that a person will recover quicker if they begin antibiotic treatment soon after receiving the tick bite.
-Most people make a complete recovery after finishing the antibiotic course.
+The

 A doctor will prescribe oral antibiotics during the early stages of Lyme disease.
 For adults and children over 8 years of age, a doctor may prescribe a 10–21-day course of doxycycline.